Greece says to miss public sector reform target

 He proposed compensating for the shortfall by speeding up firings of civil servants who have been found to have broken the law or those who were hired under false credentials.

-Finance Minister Yannis Stournaras was due to hold a third round of talks in as many days with inspectors from the “troika” of EU, IMF and ECB lenders at 1600 GMT.
+Finance Minister Yannis Stournaras was due to hold a third round of talks in as many days with inspectors from the “troika” of EU, IMF and ECB lenders at 12.00 p.m.
+ET.

 Other sticking points in Athens’s negotiations with its lenders include an unpopular property tax and a possible reduction in a sales tax for restaurants.